 Image credit: The Apollo | Instagram

-Under the DeVere Hotel sits one of Sydney’s top Greek restaurants, The Apollo, in a bright and minimal space that splashes out onto the corner cul de sac.
+Under the DeVere Hotel sits one of Sydney’s top Greek restaurants, The Apollo, in a bright and minimal space that splashes out onto the corner cul-de-sac.

 The modern taverna is big on flavour and does traditional Greek specialties that don't need fussing with, like charcoal chicken, bubbling saganaki cheese in honey, and oven-baked lamb with plenty of Greek yoghurt, with lots of simple but satisfying sides to craft your perfect meal.

-Cocktails use Greek sips like ouzo, mastiha and Metaxa for twists on classic combos, and the set menus make The Apollo a great Potts Point restaurant for feeding a larger group.
-They even have a 12-person chef’s table next to the kitchen, perfect for your next special occasion.
-Book online.
+Cocktails use Greek spirits like ouzo, mastiha and Metaxa for twists on classic combos, and the set menus make The Apollo a great Potts Point restaurant for feeding a larger group.

 Ms.G's